-Lastly, I investigate whether Democrat and Republican judges are similarly influenced by their peers.
-Given that Circuit Court judges typically make decisions in panels of three, it is plausible that when judges make decisions they are shaped not only by their stand-alone preferences but also by the influence of their colleagues.
-Having more judges from the same party on the panel might intensify a judge’s stand-alone preference, whereas having in the panel members from the opposing party might moderate these preferences.
+Lastly, I investigated whether Democrat and Republican judges are similarly influenced by their peers.
+Given that circuit court judges typically make decisions in panels of three, it is plausible that when judges make decisions, they are shaped not only by their individual preferences but also by the influence of their colleagues.
+Having more judges from the same party on the panel might amplify a judge’s individual preference, whereas having on the panel members from the opposing party might moderate these preferences.

-To assess this, I compare the impact of removing a lone Democrat (shifting from two Republicans and one Democrat to all-Republican panel) to that of a long Republican (moving from two Democrats and one Republican to all-Democrat panel).
-The results indicate a disparity: the removal of a lone Republican has a more pronounced effect than that of a lone Democrat.
+To assess this question, I compared the impact of removing a lone Democrat (shifting from two Republicans and one Democrat to an all-Republican panel) to that of removing a lone Republican (moving from two Democrats and one Republican to an all-Democrat panel).
+The results indicate a disparity, with the removal of a lone Republican having a more pronounced effect than the removal of a lone Democrat.

-This disparity may result from Democrats being more susceptible to amplification or group polarization effects in a “single-party” panel.
-Additionally, Democrats might be more open than Republicans to being persuaded by a lone judge of the opposing party, or being more inclined to accommodate a lone judge from the opposite party to avoid conflict, prevent a dissenting opinion, and to secure a unanimous decision and collegial outcome.
+This disparity may be attributed to Democrats possibly being more susceptible to amplification or group polarization effects in a “single-party” panel.
+Additionally, Democrats might be more open than Republicans to being persuaded by a lone judge of the opposing party, or more inclined to accommodate a lone judge from the opposite party in order to avoid conflict, prevent a dissenting opinion, and secure a unanimous decision and collegial outcome.

-In summary, my analysis indicates that judges’ political affiliations, inferred from the party of the appointing president, associate with decision outcomes, providing a predictive tool for outcomes in 92% of circuit court decisions studied.
-The association I find is far more pervasive than previously been documented by prior research.
+In summary, my analysis indicates that judges’ political affiliations, inferred from the party of the appointing president, are associated with decision outcomes, providing a predictive tool for outcomes in 92% of circuit court decisions studied.
+This association is far more widespread than previously documented in prior research.

-It is worth emphasizing that while my study identify systematic differences between the decisions of Democratic and Republican judges, it does not make a judgment about whether Democratic judges are overly protective or Republican judges are insufficiently protective, of such weak parties.
-My main contribution is to demonstrate that the two groups of judges systematically differ in their decisions in cases involving parties that could be perceived to be unequal in power, and that knowing the judges’ political affiliations can help predict the outcome in these cases.
+It should be emphasized that while my study identifies systematic differences between the decisions of Democratic and Republican judges, it does not make a determination as to whether Democratic judges are overly protective or Republican judges are insufficiently protective of ostensibly weaker parties.
+The main contribution of this analysis is that it demonstrates that the two groups of judges systematically differ in their decisions in cases involving parties that could be perceived to be unequal in power, and that knowing the judges’ political affiliations can help predict the outcomes in such cases.

-Furthermore, it’s important to stress that my results do not imply that political affiliations are the sole determinants of judicial decisions.
-Legal factors are undoubtedly play a substantial role in influencing outcomes.
-My analysis shows that while political affiliations do not dictate the outcomes, they certainly have an impact.
-Knowing the political composition of the panel doesn’t guarantee an exact prediction of its decisions, but it does help in estimating the likelihood of certain outcomes.
+Furthermore, it is important to stress that these results do not imply that political affiliations are the sole determinants of judicial decisions.
+Legal factors undoubtedly play a substantial role in influencing outcomes.
+My analysis does show that while political affiliations do not dictate judicial outcomes, they certainly have an impact on decisions.
+The political composition of the panel does not guarantee an exact prediction of its decisions, but it does help in assessing the likelihood of certain outcomes.

 My study uses very simple, coarse, and easily observable characteristics of cases to identify parties potentially perceived as weaker.
-Future research could build upon this by using more sophisticated and richer methods to measure the power imbalance between parties and consider other relevant aspects of cases.
+Future research could build on this by using more sophisticated and richer methods to measure the power imbalance between parties and consider other relevant aspects of cases.

-I see my research as an initial step and a good starting point of foundation for such future work.
+I see my research as an initial step and sound foundation for such future work.